bakpakin/Splash.lua/README.md

 flexible, and you don't have to create a large table when querying a large part of the world.
 Currently, AABBs, circles and line segments are supported.
 Full polygonal support is a maybe.
-Swept collisions and responses might also be added int the future.
-Another thing I wanted to do with this is implement some simple verlet physics.
-Although physics might complicate the API, I could make Splash much easier, simpler, and maybe faster than a full physics engine.
-If I do add physics, I probably won't add full polygon support.
+Swept collisions and responses might also be added in the future.
 Clearly, this is still a Work In Progress.

 ## API